TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomBackendPreview.rst

 ..  note::
     The content elements :php:`text`, :php:`textpic`, :php:`textmedia` and
-    :php:`image` have their own PreviewRenderer.
-Therefore it's not sufficient to overwrite the :php:`StandardContentPreviewRenderer` but you need to use the second approach from above for every single of these content elements.
+    :php:`image` have their own :php:`PreviewRenderer`.
+Therefore it's not sufficient to overwrite the :php:`StandardContentPreviewRenderer` but
+    you need to use the second approach from above for every single of these content elements.